 Though class size varies greatly from program to program, those universities that offer live classroom experiences typically feature less students for a more concentrated experience.
 A good benchmark for a class size that promotes the best learning experience is around, or under, 15 students in one class.
 This ensures that each student receives attention and guidance from their professors and establishes relationships with their peers.

 Credits, hours, requirements, class size, and on campus vs. online benefits will vary widely based on the program and technology platform being used.

-Whatever your focus, common themes in a Doctor of Education degree often include:
+Whatever your focus, common themes in an ed.d online program often include:

 Instruction technology and methodology

 Organizational change and leadership

 Learning objectives in this field typically address the following: